How Do Ohio Workers' Comp Claims Work?

 - Injured Worker’s Home or Work Phone Number

-- Type of Injury/Disease and Part(s) of Body Affected
+- Type of Injury or illness and Part(s) of Body Affected

 - Employer Policy Number (can look up online)

 You will also need to complete an Authorization to Release Medical Information form.
 These forms are available online from the BWC and can be downloaded, completed and mailed, or filed online.